 Below are six steps you can take to ensure your team and your company are focused on the most important objectives of GDPR.

 1. Get management buy-in and create awareness.
 Make sure all necessary stakeholders are involved in ensuring your organization is ready and knowledgeable about its GDPR obligations.

 2. Understand your legal basis for processing data under GDPR: consent, legitimate interest, or another way.
-If using consent, develop a consent management procedure with your end users in mind.
+If using consent, develop and maintain a consent management procedure with your end users in mind.

 3. What information do you hold?
 Take an inventory of locations where you process data, including apps, websites, cookies, and tags.
 Are all data points necessary?